gtaha23/MamacOS-Batch/README.md

 Our teams name is based on the OS, the team name is MamaCode Studios.

 # Updates
-- v0.2.5 Update!
+- v0.2.6 Update!
 - Menu file updated.
-- user-counter command to Menu added.
+- enter command in the main file is added error handling.
 - Logs command in the O.S files updated.
 - Main file updated.
 - Minor bugs fixed.